yvelikova/axway-open-docs/content/en/docs/central/add_env.md

 * An optional description for your environment
 * An optional set of longitude and latitude coordinates for your environment to allow geographical layout of your environment
 * Any tags(key words) that make your environment easier to group and find
 * Any additional environment details that relate to your configuration.
 You can use key::value pairs to detail specific attributes about your environment.
-An example key::value pair would be the name of an attribute(for example: "Group") and its respective value(for example: "Test Environments").
+An example key::value pair would be the name of an attribute(e.g. "Group") and its respective value(e.g. "Test Environments").

 When your form is complete, click the "Save" button in the top right corner: